rapid7/metasploit-framework/How-to-send-an-HTTP-request-using-Rex::Proto::Http::Client.md

 | domain | String | WORKSTATION | DOMAIN |
 | DigestAuthIIS | Boolean | true | DigestAuthIIS |

 Note: "Known configuration options" means there is a datastore option for it from HttpClient.
+If you can't use HttpClient, then you will have to consider register them yourself.

 ## URI Parsing